edbzn/dotfiles/UPDATE_FEATURES.md

 1. **Permission Errors**: Use `--ask-become-pass` for sudo access
 2. **Network Issues**: Check internet connectivity for package downloads
 3. **Partial Failures**: Review output and rerun with specific tags
-4. **Repository Conflicts**: Force install cleans up repositories automatically
+4. **Repository Conflicts**: Update script cleans up repositories automatically

 ### Recovery

-If force installation fails:
+If update fails:

 1. Check the error output for specific issues
 2. Run with `--check` to identify problems
-3. Use `--tags` to reinstall specific components
+3. Use `--tags` to update specific components
 4. Manual cleanup may be needed for corrupted states

 ## Implementation Details

-The force install feature works by:
+The update feature works by:

 1. **Variable Injection**: Sets `force_install=true` in Ansible variables
 2. **Conditional Logic**: Each role checks `force_install` variable
-3. **Cleanup Tasks**: Removes existing installations when force install is enabled
+3. **Cleanup Tasks**: Removes existing installations when update is run
 4. **Fresh Installation**: Proceeds with installation regardless of current state

 ### Role Structure Example